mishra-lab/covid-r/code/README.md

 ## Usage
 1. Download the file `IPHIS_REPORT.csv` into `data/private/`
-2. Run `make iphis-min` to produce the file `IPHIS_REPORT_MIN.csv` which is a subset of columns from the original for faster loading.
+2. Run `make iphis-min` to produce the file `IPHIS_REPORT_MIN.csv` which is a subset of columns from the original for faster loading, and `IPHIS_REPORT_HEAD.csv` which is all the column names only.
    Remember to re-run it after updating `IPHIS_REPORT.csv`.
 3. Run `make Re-main` to plot some comparisons of Re(t) based on options in the `config` object (details below).